Bar worker stole from veterans’ club

 A DISGRACED bar worker who stole hundreds of pounds from a veterans’ club has “let himself and everyone down”, a disappointed charity chairwoman has said.

-Steven Delivett, 30, of Walton Road, Walton, stole a total of £509 from the coastal town’s Royal British Legion branch between January and March 2019.
+Scott Delivett, 30, of Walton Road, Walton, stole a total of £509 from the coastal town’s Royal British Legion branch between January and March 2019.

 It is understood he was eventually caught after his colleagues became suspicious of disappearing funds and looked through hours of security footage and till rolls.